2-Groups, 2-Characters, and Burnside Rings

 For this entry to be nonzero we need the three elements $(\va^{-1}\vt)^{-1}\vt = \vt^{-1}\va\vt$, $\vt^{-1}\vb\vt$ and $ (\vb\vt)^{-1} \va\vb\vt = \vt^{-1}\vb^{-1}\va\vb\vt$ to be in $\widehat{Q}$.
 This is equivalent to $\vt^{-1}\widehat{P}\vt \subseteq \widehat{Q}$.

-It remains to notice that the contribution from each such $\vt$ is value of $\mX (\vb,\va,h)$ on the pull-back (under $\gamma_\vt$) of the linear 2-representation $\Theta$.
+It remains to notice that the contribution from each such $\vt$ is value of $\mX (\vb,\va,h)$ on the pull-back (under $\gamma_\vt$) of the degree one 2-representation $\Theta$.
 The theorem follows immediately by examining the formula for $f_P^\alpha$. \end{proof}

 Let $G$ be a group, $Q \leq G$ its subgroup, $M$ a $\bZ Q$-module.
 Shapiro's lemma \cite{NM58} asserts isomorphisms in homology and cohomology: